Red Canyon II Fire

 With dry conditions and active fire activity around the region, everyone pulling together is imperative.”

-A Type 3 helicopter dropped water on the fire through the late afternoon and early evening Sunday and most of the day Monday.
+No fly zone A Type 3 helicopter dropped water on the fire through the late afternoon and early evening Sunday and most of the day Monday.

 Earlier Monday morning, someone was hang gliding or parasailing near the fire.

 The pilot was flying in the normal way and along the same route that parasailing pilots fly in the Wolcott area — not directly over the fire, but near enough that if the helicopter had been flying, it could have been a problem.

 It’s more common for people to fly drones over or near fires, said Kate Jerman, public information officer with the U.S. Forest

 Service, who added that in her tenure with the Forest Service, she’d never seen anything quite like it.